sdk15/insectOR/README.md

 Operating system requirements:
 ------------------------------
-This package is made for use on unix systems.
+This package is made for use on unix systems and requires python2.7.

 Installation: